I’m guessing you’re on the hunt for a reliable B2B marketing strategy.

 Once you’re solving problems and killing it for customers, collect testimonials and Google reviews.
 Testimonials and reviews provide social proof to prospects considering your business.
 These testimonials proving you’ve delivered for other businesses in the past are highly persuasive.

 But how do you get people to say wonderful things about your business?
 It’s all in how you ask (assuming you delivered results).
 Institute a professional follow up sequence and you’ll see an immediate spike in client feedback.
-I use ClientSaid.com, as you’ll see from my picture on the homepage.
+I use a proprietary system called ClientSaid.

-ClientSaid is a ridiculously cheap and easy way to build a professional follow up sequence that does all of the heavy lifting for you.
-All you have to do is send a link to your screening page (where customers rate you on a 1-5 star scale).
-ClientSaid will prompt your client through either giving you feedback (if they rate you 1-3 stars) or providing a testimonial (if they rate you 4-5 stars).
-Either way, your customer is prompted for an appropriate action based on their rating of your services.
+ClientSaid is a ridiculously easy way for me to build a professional follow up sequence that does all of the heavy lifting.
+All I have to do is send a link to my screening page (where customers rate us on a 1-5 star scale).
+The system will prompt my client through either giving feedback (if they rate us 1-3 stars) or providing a testimonial (if they rate you 4-5 stars).
+Either way, my customer is prompted for an appropriate action based on their rating of our services.

 Here’s the screen that greets my clients after every Special Sauce project…